mysticalfoxie/VMHelper/README.md

 Then you can easily download it [here](https://download.visualstudio.microsoft.com/download/pr/8bc41df1-cbb4-4da6-944f-6652378e9196/1014aacedc80bbcc030dabb168d2532f/windowsdesktop-runtime-5.0.9-win-x64.exe) at the official page.
 An no!
 This is not just some garbage on you computer! 😄 This is a widly used dependency in many programs! 😘

+### Why does this program require admin privileges?
+The process audiodg.exe that is causing your problem is a system process so we need your admin rights to increase the priority of such an important process!
+Weird huh? 😄

 ### You're not sure if this is unsafe?
 GitHub is a platform for OpenSource code and this .exe and .dll file are just the result from my code.
 I just wanted to make this as easy as possible for you. 🥰 If I would only publish my code you would need to build this project to an executable file and I think you don't want to do that. 😏